samblenny/spool-rollers/README.md

 There are a lot of existing spool roller designs intended for use on a flat surface that has some clearance next to the spool.
-But, I need rollers to fit inside a specific model of plastic cereal box with large filets around the bottom.
+But, I need rollers to fit inside a specific model of plastic cereal box with large fillets around the bottom.
 There's not enough clearance for a boxy roller frame with square corners that extend beyond the sides of the spool.